Valmir Nafiu: Club career

-Childhood and early career

-Nafiu was born in Tetovo.
-Growing up in Tetovo, Nafiu joined the Shkëndija youth team.
-Nafiu was labelled as a gifted and talented player due to him possessing great agility and technical skill, which allowed him to debut for the senior team at the age of sixteen.

 Shkëndija

-Nafiu debuted for the senior team of Shkëndija in the 2010–11 season of the Prva Liga and helped the club win its first ever league title.
-He also played in the away leg of the Champions league qualifier against FK Partizan.

 At the end of his debuting season, Nafiu garnered interest from FC Basel and FC Barcelona.
-Nafiu at seventeen was invited to go on trial to Barcelona.
-Nafiu, as a member of the Macedonian U17 national team at the time played alongside David Babunski, who was already a member of the Barcelona youth system.
-Barcelona scouts were watching Babunski but noticed Nafiu, who impressed the scouts and invited him to come on trial at Barcelona.
-He went on trial at Barcelona and every indication was that it went well.
-Swiss champions Basel became very interested in Nafiu and have been tracking him for months.
-Nafiu was also invited to join the Basel training camp earlier this year and he played several friendly games.

 He went on trial where he impressed the Swiss club and Basel and Shkëndija reached a deal for Nafiu to remain in Switzerland before officially completing the transfer once he turned eighteen.

 Basel

 Nafiu officially joined on 23 April 2012, on his eighteenth birthday.
 He mainly played for the youth teams at Basel and was not capped at senior level.
-At Basel, Nafiu trained under Thorsten Fink, who highly regarded Nafiu as a very talented player who can play every position in the attack.
+At Basel, Nafiu trained under Thorsten Fink.

 Hamburger SV

 When Fink left Basel and took the managerial position at Hamburger SV, Nafiu followed suit.
 In 2012, Nafiu made his debut for Hamburg's reserve team.
 He made his Bundesliga debut at 25 October 2014 against Hertha BSC replacing Pierre-Michel Lasogga after 74 minutes in a 3–0 away defeat.
-He added a further Bundesliga appearance against VfL Wolfsburg on 9 November 2014, before he mutually terminate his contract with Hamburger SV in January 2015.
+He added a further Bundesliga appearance against VfL Wolfsburg on 9 November 2014, before he mutually terminated his contract with Hamburger SV in January 2015.